When to read this

 I uploaded an invoice today but it's dated 6 months ago — which rate?
 Rate-on-invoice-date.
 We look up the ECB rate for the invoice date, not the upload date.
 This matches how tax authorities expect amounts to be reported.

 The rate I see in the app differs from what my bank charged me.
-Banks use their own rates with margins built in.
-Our conversion uses the official ECB rate, which is the standard for tax-reporting purposes.
-The two are deliberately different.
-For reconciliation between your books and your bank statement: match against the actual bank amount in your local currency (the matching pipeline's amount-signal uses the bank's number), not against the ECB-converted figure.
-The ECB conversion is for tax reporting; the bank conversion is for cash flow.
-Both are stored.
+When the receipt shows the charged rate, we use exactly that.
+When it doesn't, the ECB reference rate applies — and banks use their own rates with margins built in, so a small difference to your statement is normal.
+For reconciliation between your books and your bank statement: match against the actual bank amount (the matching pipeline's amount-signal uses the bank's number), not against the ECB-converted figure.

 Rate looks stale on a recent invoice.
 Check the invoice date.
-If the invoice date is today and the ECB hasn't published today's rate yet (typically released ~16:00 CET), we use yesterday's rate.
-The next ECB publication does not auto-update past invoices — that would change historic books retroactively, which is what you don't want.
-If today's rate publishes and you want to backfill the rate on today-dated invoices, use the Re-fetch rate action on the document (only available within 7 days of upload).
+If the invoice date is today and the ECB hasn't published today's rate yet (typically released ~16:00 CET), the most recent published rate is used.
+Rates are not silently updated afterwards — that would change historic books retroactively, which is what you don't want.
+If you need a specific rate, edit the exchange-rate fields on the invoice.

 The currency on the invoice is ambiguous (e.g. $ could be USD, CAD, AUD, NZD, HKD, SGD).
 The AI uses the address, country code, and vendor's known currency mix to disambiguate.
 A $ from a US-based AWS invoice resolves to USD; from a Canadian vendor it resolves to CAD.
 If the disambiguation is wrong, click the currency field on the document and pick the right one — the rate is re-looked-up for the corrected currency.

 Multi-currency invoice (rare — one document with line items in different currencies).
-The AI extracts the dominant currency for the invoice-level total; line-item-level currencies are also stored individually.
-The conversion uses the dominant currency for the top-level totals.
-This is unusual but happens occasionally with international vendor consolidations.
+The AI extracts the dominant currency for the invoice; the conversion uses that currency for the totals.
+Edit the invoice manually if a consolidated document needs different treatment.

 I want to override the rate on a one-off basis.
-Click the conversion-rate field on the document, type your rate, save.
-Stored as source: user_supplied.
-The audit log captures the override with your user attribution.
-Future invoices from the same vendor still default to ECB rates — the override is per-document, not per-vendor.
+Edit the exchange-rate fields on the invoice and save.
+The manual source is stored and the change is captured in the audit trail with your user attribution.
+Future invoices from the same vendor still default to the receipt rate or ECB — the override is per-document, not per-vendor.

 Can I change my base currency later without re-converting everything?
-Yes.
-Settings → Company → Base currency.
-Past invoices keep their original conversions (they show the original currency and the conversion to the previous base currency, marked as historical base).
-New invoices convert to the new base currency.
-The system doesn't retroactively re-convert because that would change historic book valuations, which would invalidate prior tax filings.
-For a one-time migration to a new base, contact [email protected] for a coordinated re-conversion.
+Past invoices keep their stored conversions; the system doesn't retroactively re-convert, because that would change historic book valuations and invalidate prior filings.
+For a coordinated one-time migration to a new base currency, contact [email protected].

 Related